-Update: In the present paper we prove Theorem 2.4 using enumeration and generating-function techniques.
+Update: In the present paper we prove Theorem 2.4 using enumeration and generatingfunction techniques.
 Recently, a probabilistic approach has been developed by which we obtain an expansion of $P{n,\alpha}(L_n)$ to quantities of order unity.
-One advantage of the new approach is that it also permits the analysis of the conditional measure $P{n,\alpha}(\cdot|L_n)$; see [9].
+One advantage of the new approach is that it also permits the analysis of the conditional measure $P{n,\alpha}(\cdot|L_n)$; see (M. Biskup, L. Chayes, and S. A. Smith, unpublished).

 To finish the discussion of our results, let us give some reason for the word "thermodynamic" in the title.
 The motivation comes from an analogy with droplet formation in systems at phase transition.
-Such situations have been studied extensively in the context of percolation [1, 16] and Ising (and Potts) model [19, 23, 7, 10, 17] under the banner of "Wulff construction," see [11] for a review of these matters.
+Such situations have been studied extensively in the context of percolation [1,14] and Ising (and Potts) model [7,8,15,17,22] under the banner of "Wulff construction," see [9] for a review of these matters.